Adamkadaban/howtowincptc/src/reporting/index.md

 ### Report Elements

 - Include evidence of **all** findings
-	- The evidence should make it not only easy to understand, but also hard to misunderstand.
+	- The evidence should be easy to understand and difficult to misinterpret.
 		- The best way to do this is with screenshots.
-		- Note that ambiguity is hard to avoid:
+		- Note that ambiguity can be difficult to avoid:
-			- eg. If you type `whoami` to show root, that doesn't necessarily prove root, as it could only have euid of 0.
-Type `root; id` to prove that you are root.
+			- e.g., running `whoami` to demonstrate root access does not necessarily prove full root privileges, as the process may only have an euid of 0.
+Running `root; id` provides stronger evidence.
-	- Annotate screenshots with numbers, boxes, arrows (use flameshot)
+	- Annotate screenshots with numbers, boxes, and arrows (tools like Flameshot work well).
-		- Get a standard color used between everyone writing the report.
-This will make it look more professional.
+		- Standardize annotation colors across all report contributors for a consistent, professional appearance.
 		- All credentials (yes, even hashes) should be redacted.
 		- Try to make sure everything in the screenshot is relevant and everything that is relevant is in the screenshot.
 	- Be specific about every finding.
-		- Explain exactly which resources under which permissions are vulnerable to what.
+		- Explain exactly which resources, under which permissions, are vulnerable and to what.
-		- If you know something is true, explain how you know that it is true.
+		- If you assert something is true, explain how you verified it.
-			- eg. instead of saying "this server is old", say "the http response header indicates that the server is old"
+			- e.g., instead of "this server is old," write "the HTTP response header indicates that the server is running an outdated version."

 - Every finding must have a context behind it.
 	- How does this finding relate to the org?